96th Street (Manhattan)

 96th Street is a major two-way street on the Upper East Side and Upper West Side sections of the New York City borough of Manhattan.
-It runs in two major sections: between the FDR Drive and Fifth Avenue on the Upper East Side, and between Central Park West and Henry Hudson Parkway on the Upper West Side.
+It runs in two major sections: between FDR Drive and Fifth Avenue on the Upper East Side, and between Central Park West and the Henry Hudson Parkway on the Upper West Side.
 The two segments are connected by the 97th Street transverse across Central Park, which links the disconnected segments of 96th and 97th Streets on each side.

 96th Street is one of the 15 hundred-foot-wide (100 ft) crosstown streets mapped out in the Commissioner's Plan of 1811 that established the numbered street grid in Manhattan.
 On Manhattan's West Side, 96th Street is the northern boundary of the New York City steam system, the largest such system in the world, which pumps 30 billion pounds of steam into 100,000 buildings south of the street.
 (The northern boundary on the East Side is 89th Street.)

 East 96th Street

-From the FDR Drive to First Avenue, 96th Street is the northern border of Zone A, a flood evacuation zone.
+From FDR Drive to First Avenue, 96th Street is the northern border of Zone A, a flood evacuation zone.
 When Hurricane Sandy hit New York City in 2012, residents on neighboring blocks found out they, too, were in a flood zone, and the city revised its zone borders outward.
 Residents of the public housing projects as well as high rise apartments in the zone were left without power, although it was restored to most of the area after a day or two.

 96th Street rises after Second Avenue, and climbs from Third Avenue to Lexington Avenue – called "Carnegie Hill" – before leveling off at Central Park.
 The street is the traditional dividing line between Yorkville and the Upper East Side to the south and Spanish Harlem or East Harlem to the north.

 East 96th Street, particularly near Second and Third Avenues, underwent significant gentrification in the late 1980s.
 By 2005, a wave of speculation for Harlem real estate pushed a corridor of luxury condos and co-ops up First Avenue from 96th Street as well.
 The construction of the Second Avenue Subway, which built a station on the street, disrupted lives and businesses along 96th Street, but its opening in January, 2017, was expected to further increase residential and commercial development in East Harlem, as well as increasing housing value in Yorkville.

 The Islamic Cultural Center of New York opened at Third Avenue and East 96th Street in 1991.
 Like all mosques, it is oriented toward Mecca, which required a slight shift in orientation from the neighboring buildings.

 The East 96th Street gate to Central Park is called "Woodmans Gate".

 East 96th Street is the southern boundary of the area where green taxis may be hailed by passengers.